Ameobea/jantix/README.md

 ![NPM version badge for jantix](https://img.shields.io/npm/v/jantix.svg?style=flat-square)
 ![Last commit badge](https://img.shields.io/github/last-commit/ameobea/jantix.svg?style=flat-square)

-Jantix is a fully-featured TypeScript library that defines a self-contained, 100% type-safe Redux architecture.
+Jantix is a fully-featured TypeScript library that defines a tiny (837 bytes gzip'd), self-contained, 100% type-safe Redux architecture.
 It allows for stores following a common pattern to be easily defined, merged, and used through the native Redux interface with type safety and consistency guarantees automatically applied.

 In addition to enforcing a typed interface for interacting with the created store, it also provides many useful guarantees about the validity of the provided actions/reducers by preventing mismatches between action types, invalid actions, and mal-formed reducers all at compile-time.